 The air is crisp and often hurts my face.
 When it is very bitter, I wear something over my face so that my lungs don’t burn.
 I have spikes I can put on my running shoes so that my feet don’t slip if it’s snowing.
 I wear bright clothes to delineate me from the snow.
 I experience the winter quiet – the sheer silence that Elijah experienced as God passed by.

-When there is new snow, I relish in the cleanness of it all.
-Yesterday, we received about 6 inches, so it was especially beautiful.
+Especially when there is new snow, I relish in the cleanness of it all.
 As I run in the clean air and fresh snow, I see a clean slate in which to begin, the day, the year, the rest of my life.
 I can see how what is dead is made beautiful.
 But also knowing that it is not really dead, but waiting for spring to come.

 I experience the hope of it all.